toxtoxcat/reAlldock/README.md

-# reAlldock : Comprehensive Molecular Docking on the AlphaFold-Predicted Protein Structure Proteome
+# Binding-Proteomics : Comprehensive Molecular Docking on the AlphaFold-Predicted Protein Structure Proteome
-reAlldock downloads all AlphaFold structures from the proteome of any species in the AlphaFold Database and docks ligands against all of them with Vina-GPU.
+Binding-Proteomics downloads all AlphaFold structures from the proteome of any species in the AlphaFold Database and docks ligands against all of them with Vina-GPU.
 After that, performs Enrichment analysis using String API for the top N docking score proteins.

 ## Requirement
 - Currently, it supports only Linux.